aurelia/aurelia/packages/router/TECH-NOTES-.md

 ### `NavigationCoordinator`

-Helps the router coordinate navigations.
-More to come.
+The navigation coordinator coordinates navigation between endpoints and their navigation states.
+The coordinator keeps the endpoints synchronized for the configured synchronization states, meaning that no endpoint can proceed past a sync state until all endpoints have reached it.
+The coordinator also provides synchronization on endpoint level which is used to make sure parent hooks are done before child hooks start.

+Each endpoint that's involved in a navigation is added to the coordinator's endpoints and report each completed navigation state to the coordinator during the transition.
+Before an endpoint starts a new navigation step it asks the coordinator whether it can proceed or should wait.
+The coordinator instructs continuation if the endpoint's current step isn't being synchronized or if all other endpoints have reached that state.
+If one or more endpoints have been instructed to wait, they are instructed to continue once all endpoints have reached the state they're waiting on.

 ### `RoutingScope` (`.scope`)

 The router uses routing scopes to organize all endpoints (viewports and viewport scopes) into two hierarchical structures.
 Each routing scope belongs to a parent/children hierarchy, that follows the DOM and is used when routing scopes are added and removed, and an owner/owning hierarchy that's used when finding endpoints.
 Every routing scope has a routing scope that owns it (except the root) and can in turn have several routing scopes that it owns.
 A routing scope always has a connected endpoint content.
 (And an endpoint content always has a connected routing scope.)

 Every navigtion/load instruction that the router processes is first tied to a routing scope, either a specified scope or the root scope.
 That routing scope is then asked to
 1. find